rkimball/tinytcp/README.md

 DHCP got address 192.168.1.23
 ```
 so you will point your browser at http://192.168.1.23 in this example
-###Linux
+### Linux
-Linux build has been tested on Ubuntu 14.04. tinytcp does not support in-tree building.
+Linux build has been tested on Ubuntu 14.04 and 16.04.
+It works fine in a Windows Hyper-v VM
+install of Ubuntu. tinytcp does not support in-tree building.

 ```
 mkdir myproject